apache/couchdb-documentation/src/json-structure.rst

     The ``body``, ``base64`` and ``json`` object keys are overlapping each other where the last one wins.
-Since most realizations of key-value objects do not preserve the key order or if they are mixed, confusing situations can occure.
+Since most realizations of key-value objects do not preserve the key order or if they are mixed, confusing situations can occur.
 Try to use only one of them.

 .. note::
     Any custom property makes CouchDB raise an internal exception.
 Furthermore,